Where Stay

 Practical Tips for Your Stay

 The Parisian transport system greatly simplifies travel between neighbourhoods.
-A Navigo Easy pass or metro ticket carnet is the most economical option for short stays.
-Apps like Citymapper or Bonjour RATP optimise your real-time routes.
+A Navigo Easy pass or metro ticket carnet is the most economical for short stays.
+Apps like Citymapper or Bonjour RATP optimise real-time routes.

 Hotel map